Skip to main content

 • Current Status: Answered by Lewis Macdonald on 19 April 2006

-To ask the Scottish Executive whether NHS boards use uniform evaluation criteria for the Doing Well By People with Depression initiative and, if so, whether it will provide details of the criteria.
+To ask the Scottish Executive whether NHS boards use an independently administered, standard evaluation tool for all Doing Well By People with Depression initiatives and, if so, whether it will provide details of this tool.